yardensepton/GreatDialogs/README.md

 ```
 ## Usage:

-Example of an error dialog:
+Example of an error dialog :triangular_flag_on_post:

 ```
             GreatDialog dialog = new GreatDialog(MainActivity.this, DialogType.ERROR);